lovebyuzi/KeyAuth-Discord-Bot/README.md

 ```
       Keyauth Discord bot, made by Zempex#9492
-      Ifyou need any help DM me on discord and we can sort this out!
+      If you need any help DM me on discord and we can sort this out!
 Zempex#9492

 ```